olinjs/olinjs/lessons/06-apis-debugging/INCLASS.md

 #Class 6
 ##Facebook Design Activity
-You are designing Facebook's REST API.
-Come up with a set of routes to do everything Facebook does.
-When done, read and compare Facebook's API documentation to your mock API, and have a discussion in your group about what is different and what is the same?
+You are designing Facebook's Page API.
+Come up with a set of routes to "Publish and send content as a Page.
+Manage Facebook Pages from your app."
+(Facebook's Page API documentation).
+When done, read and compare [Facebook's API](https://developers.facebook.com/docs/pages) documentation to your mock API, and have a discussion in your group about what is different and what is the same.

 ##Simple Session App
 Now we are going to practice managing sessions.
 Create a simple app that does the following: